-I first attended the Family Court in Medway, Kent, when my ex-wife offered me just one hour each month to see my two children.
-I wasn’t willing to accept that, so I fought to gain more access and after several hearings was able to establish time with my children on alternate weekends and half of all holidays.
+Simon first attended the Family Court in Medway, Kent, after he was offered just one hour each month to see his two children by his ex-partner.
+Simon wasn’t willing to accept that, so he fought to gain more access.
+After several hearings, he established regular contact time with his boys on alternate weekends and half of all holidays.

-When Legal Aid was withdrawn in most cases in 2013, the amount of people representing themselves in court increased dramatically.
-So I started to run training courses to show people how to represent themselves.
+When Legal aid was withdrawn from most cases in 2013, the number of people representing themselves in court increased dramatically.
+So, I started to run training courses to show people how to represent themselves.
 I also began to train people to become McKenzie friends as demand grew for their services.

-The courses became very popular quickly, and still are to this day.
-I’ve taught at the Welsh Assembly, for various charities and groups, and to final year law students at a University.
+The courses became popular and still are to this day.
+I’ve taught at the Welsh Assembly, for various charities and groups, and to final year law students at a university.

-I’m proud to have very extensive portfolio of cases and to have appeared in all levels of courts, including the Court of Appeal and Child Maintenance Tribunals.
-I’ve successfully overturned orders for mothers who’ve had their children removed, as well as for a variety of children and financial cases.
+I’m pleased to say that I have an extensive portfolio of cases and have appeared in all levels of the English and Welsh Courts, including the Court of Appeal and Child Maintenance Tribunals.
+I’ve successfully overturned orders for mothers who’ve had their children removed, as well as orders for a variety of children and financial cases.

 I experienced the anxiety and feelings of injustice you might be feeling right now when I attended Family Court to secure contact with my own children.
 Let me reassure you that you CAN do this.
-So, if you’re looking for help or advice from someone who knows the court system well, and who can guide you properly (and with care), then just pop me a message or book an initial consultation.
+So, if you’re looking for help or advice about your case from someone who knows the court system well, and who can guide you properly (and with care), then just drop me a message or book an initial consultation.